MagicalAstrogy/MagVarUpdate/doc/supplementary-tutorial.md

 </status_current_variables>
 严格按照以下规则和格式进行输出，并确定每一个变量是否需要更新，不要遗漏：
 rule:
+  description:
-  description: You should output the update analysis in the end of the next response, following the variables list defined in <status_current_variables> section which will be provided by the previous turn.
+    - You should output the update analysis in the end of the next response, following the variables list defined in <status_current_variables> section which will be provided by the previous turn.
-  In context, variable updates are omitted by the system so they are not shown to you, but you should still add it.
+    - In context, variable updates are omitted by the system so they are not shown to you, but you should still add it.
+    - There are 4 commands can be used to adjust the data: `_.set`, `_.assign`, `_.remove` and `_.modify`.
+    - to set a certain value, use `_.set`, it supports 2 or 3 input args.
+    - to insert something into an array or object, use `_.assign`, it supports 2 or 3 input args.
+    - to delete something from an object/array, use `_.remove`, it supports 1 or 2 input args.
+    - If you need to assign or remove multiple values, use `_.assign` or `_.remove` multiple times, not in a single command.
+    - to toggle a boolean status or to add a delta to a number, use `_.modify`, it supports 1 or 2 input args, and only supports modifications to number or boolean variables.
+    - It is allowed to use math expressions for number inputs.
   analysis:
     - You must rethink what variables are defined in the previous <status_current_variables> property, and analyze how to update each of them accordingly.
     - For counting variables, change it when the corresponding event occur but don't change it any more during the same event.
     - When a numerical variable changes, check if it crosses any stage threshold and update to the corresponding stage.
-    - It is allowed to use math expressions for number inputs.
     - If dest element is in an array with description, **PRECISELY** locate the element by adding "[0]" suffix.
-DO NOT modify the description.
+DO NOT change the description.
-    - There are 4 commands can be used to modify the data: `_.set`, `_.assign`, `_.remove` and `_.modify`.
-    - to set a certain value, use `_.set`, it supports 2 or 3 input args.
-    - to insert something into an array or object, use `_.assign`, it supports 2 or 3 input args.
-    - to delete something from an object/array, use `_.remove`, it supports 1 or 2 input args.
-    - If you need to assign or remove multiple values, use `_.assign` or `_.remove` multiple times, not in a single command.
-    - to change a boolean status or to add a delta to a number, use `_.modify`, it supports 1 or 2 input args, and only supports modifications to number or boolean variables.
   format: |-
     <UpdateVariable>
         <Analysis>$(IN ENGLISH$)